ljmzt/disaster_response_pipeline/README.md

 ### Main technical points in modeling
 1. For the 'related' label, I combine class 0 and 2 into one class.
 There're actually only very few class 2 records, so should be fine.
 Now the problem is a pretty standard multioutput/multilabel binary classification problem

 2. Existing multioutput libary in sklearn doesn't allow fine tuning for each label, so I have to code it up myself.
 The key codes are flat_classifier.py and fit-model-fit-individual-v2.ipynb.
 This can improve the macro-f1 score from 0.473 to 0.483.
 I also tested adding an L1-norm Logistic Regression after the classifier.
 It is not quite useful (0.484 vs 0.484), but it does improve the f1-score on some difficult labels (e.g. tools, shops).
 See compare.ipynb for detail comparison.
+In all models, a stratified-cv is used to handle the imbalanced problem.

 3. In the test-preprocess.ipynb, I compare somewhat different preprocessing strategies.
 To my surprise, doing TfIdf is not useful at all.
 I also tested adding a language detector, but that is also not that useful.
 So I stick with countvectorize, with some less frequent words removed.
 See the notebook for details.